oobianom/symbol.equation.gpt/README.md

-# symbol.equation.ui R package: Powerful user interface to build equations and insert symbols in R documents such as Rmarkdown or Quarto or Shiny applications.
+# symbol.equation.gpt R package: Powerful user interface to build equations and insert symbols in R documents such as Rmarkdown or Quarto or Shiny applications.

 ### Official website: https://symbols-ui.obi.obianom.com